Kalyan1210/Kalyan1210/README.md

-- 👋 Hi, I’m @Kalyan1210
+- 👋 Hi, I’m Sai Kalyan
-- 👀 I’m interested in Extract, Transform and analyse data
+- 👀 I’m interested in Extract, Transform and Load to analyse data
-- 🌱 I’m currently learning python, SQL and data structures
+- 🌱 I’m currently learning python, SQL and R
-- 💞️ I’m looking to collaborate on any project that involves concepts of object oriented programming
+- 💞️ I’m looking to collaborate on any projects that involve building machine Learning models and Deep Learning
 - 📫 How to reach me - yalla.saikalyan@gmail.com

 <!---